ginaschmalzle/BreathingEarth/README.md

 What is Breathing Earth?
 -------------

-Breathing Earth is an open-source visualization of GPS data to demonstrate the effects of precipitation, land saturation and cyclical movement of the Earth's surface.
-In the winter months, precipitation saturates the ground, making the ground heavy, and pushing it down.
-Then, in the summer, water evaporates, removing the heavy water and causing lift.
-Other events also affect the Earth's surface, such as Earthquakes, oil pumping and mining operations.
+Breathing Earth is an open-source visualization of how ground height changes over time.

+We use high precision GPS vertical position estimates to visualize changes in ground height due to precipitation, earthquakes, tectonics, glacial melt, as well as human induced water/oil and gas pumping.
+Stay tuned for a complete write up of this project at geodesygina.com.

 Take a look, visit our site and enjoy!